exasol/notebook-connector/doc/changes/unreleased.md

 # Unreleased
  * #287: working examples for functional UI
- * #297: Added Access store UI tests and GitHub workflow addition
+ * #297: Added UI tests for the access store and a dedicated GitHub workflow